php-fig/fig-standards/proposed/resource-location.md

 > `/src/C/D` must be an existing *directory or file*.
 If `/src/C/D` is a file
 > with PHP class definitions, then autoloading `\A\B\C\D` per PSR-X must result
 > in loading `/src/C/D`.
+>
+> Advantages:
+>
+> * PSR-X can be released now
+> * PSR-X can be implemented independently from whether PSR-R is successful or not
+>
+> Disadvantages:
+>
+> * PSR-R will be more complicated to formulate (see the example above)
+> * if it turns out that today's formulation of PSR-X is not adequate/sufficient
+>   for PSR-R, we will either have to
+>   - release a suboptimal PSR-R spec or
+>   - release a PSR-R spec that is incompatible with PSR-X
+>
+> **3. Include common rules in both**
+>
+> Advantages:
+>
+> * PSR-X can be released now
+> * PSR-X can be implemented independently from whether PSR-R is successful or not
+>
+> Disadvantages:
+>
+> * if it turns out that today's formulation of PSR-X is not adequate/sufficient
+>   for PSR-R, we will either have to
+>   - release a suboptimal PSR-R spec or
+>   - release a PSR-R spec that is incompatible with PSR-X
+>
+> **4. Move common rules to a separate PSR, refer to that PSR from both
+> PSR-X and PSR-R**
+>
+> Advantages:
+>
+> * PSR-X can be implemented independently from whether PSR-R is successful or not
+>
+> Disadvantages:
+>
+> * PSR-X is delayed after that separate PSR
+> * three different PSRs for resource location and autoloading might confuse people

 Resource Location
 =================